j13343sh/Rune-Factory-Inheritance-Research/99_Misc_Discoveries_Spring_4-5_Copper_Route.md

 - Amethyst Ore
 - Stone
 - A Rune Crystal for RP recovery
-- A nearby save point
+- A nearby save point（Bandit King's Old Base）

 You'll need to avoid higher-level enemies, but it's surprisingly manageable once you know the path.